The 10 Essentials: Ass-Saving Hiking Gear You Need to Get

 - Water Bottle: Nalgene Wide Mouth, 32 oz.

 8. First Aid Kit

-Here’s a really complete backcountry first aid kit that fits into a gallon size trash bag.
+Here’s a recipe for a really complete backcountry first aid kit that fits into a gallon size freezer bag:

 This one has all the big guns for a true wilderness emergency.
 I’ve included a flexible splint that you can mold around an injured leg or arm.
 There’s also a clotting sponge to help stop heavy bleeding.